tektechnologies/Instructor-Prep/201/class-09.md

 - Modify code and reduce refactoring when possible.
 - debugger
-- console this before this
+- console this before this use identifiers as a way to tell what async code is run.
 - Start the debugger and stop and check the this.shopName to see if you get it again.

 ## Explain what is happening while adding a new store